Hakesh/p1-sherpa-finder/README.md

 ![Image of the 'How We Help' section Sherpa Finder](assets/docs/how-we-help-image.png)

 ### Sign Up
-  - This section allows the user to get involved and sign up to get help and join our Sherpas in getting to know, learning an doing the raids in a safe environment
+  - This section allows the user to get involved and sign up to get help and join our Sherpas in getting to know, learning and doing the raids in a safe environment.
   - The user will be able to specify which type of day suits them the best, and let us know which raid or raids they are interested in doing with us.

 ![Image of the Sign Up Form on Sherpa Finder](assets/docs/signup-form-image.jpg)